11 Main Classroom Management Strategies and Their Tools

 2. Consistency in Rules and Expectations

 Then there’s Consistency in Rules and Expectations, which is really the key to making any classroom management system work smoothly.
-Students just need to know that the rules and also the consequences are going to be the same for everyone, every single day, and this predictability truly creates a strong sense of fairness and safety.
+Students just need to know that the rules and the consequences are going to be the same for everyone, every single day, and this predictability truly creates a strong sense of fairness and safety.

 If a teacher isn’t consistent, students will pretty quickly pick up on that and start testing the boundaries, which often just leads to more confusion and misbehavior.
 Ultimately, being consistent in your classroom management techniques shows students that you are a reliable and fair leader.